Writing Requirements FAQs

 If your portal shows you have not meet these requirements, you’ll need to enroll in the appropriate course.

-If you began at UCSC in 2018 or later, simply head to your UCSC student portal.
-It will tell you if you have meet the ELWR/Writing 1 and Composition/Writing 2 requirements.
+If you began at UCSC in 2018 or later, head to your UCSC student portal.
+Here you can view the status of your ELWR/Writing 1 and Composition/Writing 2 requirements.

 If you began at UCSC prior to 2018, begin by checking your UCSC student portal.
 Prior to 2018, the writing requirements were different, so you may have additional/different options in terms of the courses you can/should take.
 Contact the Writing Program to discuss options.